 TB is a treatable and curable disease.
 Active, drug-sensitive TB disease is treated with a standard six-month course of four antimicrobial drugs that are provided with information, supervision and support to the patient by a health worker or trained volunteer.
 Without such supervision and support, treatment adherence can be difficult and the disease can spread.
 The vast majority of TB cases can be cured when medicines are provided and taken properly.

 TB and HIV

 HIV and TB form a lethal combination, each speeding the other's progress.
-Someone who is infected with HIV and TB is much more likely to become sick with active TB.
-In 2012 about 320 000 people died of HIV-associated TB.
-Approximately 20% of deaths among people with HIV are due to TB.
-In 2012 there were an estimated 1.1 million new cases of HIV-positive new TB cases, 75% of whom were living in Africa.
+In 2013 about 360 000 people died of HIV-associated TB.
+Approximately 25% of deaths among HIV-positive people are due to TB.
+In 2013 there were an estimated 1.1 million new cases of TB amongst people who were HIV-positive, 78% of whom were living in Africa.

-As noted below, WHO recommends a 12-component approach to integrated TB-HIV services, including actions for prevention and treatment of infection and disease, to reduce deaths.
+WHO recommends a 12-component approach of collaborative TB-HIV activities, including actions for prevention and treatment of infection and disease, to reduce deaths.